 - To encourage and support collaborative efforts among teachers, administrators, parents, and community organizations;

 - To maintain a focus on innovation while linking the grants to system-wide goals;

 - To support major grants that impact a significant number of students;

 - To support grants that demonstrate the potential to impact students, educators, and the community beyond its initial scope for lasting benefit;

 - To support grants which include a feasible plan for establishing a secondary pool of beneficiaries and re-use of materials and equipment purchased within the grant and

 - To provide feedback to grant applicants through BEVERLY EDUCATION FOUNDATION’s grants review process.

 The Beverly Education Foundation has set no limit on the number of grants that may be funded this grant cycle and schools may submit multiple grants.
 All funding of Teacher Grant Proposals is subject to availability of funds and comparison with other grants.
+Suggested grant funds request should be between $500 to $1,000.
 The Beverly Education Foundation reserves the right to partially fund proposals in some cases should it deem it to be appropriate.

 - have a significant # of students served and broad impact upon the school system